-Forest Harvest Activities - Please see the Schedule of Fees for Permits Licenses and Inspections - Method 3 An additional 10% Automation Enhancement Fee is charged on the cost(s) listed above as per Montgomery County Regulation 5-98 .
+Forest Harvest Activities - Please see the Schedule of Fees for Permits Licenses and Inspections - Method 3 .
+The FY17 Automation Enhancement Fee has been reduced to zero.

 Forest Harvest Permits are issued within a week of application.
 However, they are mailed to the Montgomery Soil Conservation District for final plan approval.

 Actual processing time may vary due to workload and the complexity of the site.

 The permittee must notify their DPS Sediment Control Inspector listed on the Sediment Control Permit 48 hours before commencing any land disturbing activities to schedule a pre-construction meeting.
 Required inspections and testing are performed during the construction (see Sediment Control Inspections).